 Claims Made Liability

-Under a claims made insurance policy, cover is provided for the insured on claims made against them, provided that their policy is current.
+claims made insurance policy, cover is provided for the insured on claims made against them, provided that their policy is current.
 Operating under a claims made basis means that the date that the incident occurred is irrelevant.
 So long as the claim was made during the current period of insurance, it can be considered.

 If the incident occurred prior to the cover's start date, then the claim wouldn't be considered.
 This is why it's so important to consider your run-off cover needs before cancelling an active insurance policy, particularly if it's a claims made policy.

-Keep in mind: if you hold a claims made policy such as Professional Indemnity insurance, an important consideration should be the retroactive date.
+Professional Indemnity insurance, an important consideration should be the retroactive date.
 A retroactive date sets out how far back an incident can occur in order for the insurance policy to cover the claim.

 Not all policies have unlimited retroactive dates; instead, some specify a date as the cover's starting point.
 This means that any claim made against you or your business for an event that occurred prior to that date may not be covered.